rebcabin/tangledown/README.md

 We'll just use iteration and array indices, but in a tasteful way so our functional friends won't get seasick.
 This is Python, after all, not highfalutin' Haskell!
 We can just _get it done_, but with some grace, panache, and aplomb.

 The function `accumulate_contents` accumulates the contents of `noweb` or `tangle` tags.
-Remember that `block` tags don't have meanigful contents.
 The function starts at line `i`, then figures out whether a tag's first non-blank line is triple backtick, in which case it _won't_ snip four spaces from the beginning of every line, and finally keeps going until it sees the closing taglet, `</noweb>` or `</tangle>`.
 It returns a tuple of the line index _after_ the closing taglet, and the contents, possibly de-dented.
+The function manipulates line numbers to skip over triple backticks.

 <!-- #raw -->
 <noweb name="accumulate-contents">